 Table of Contents

-These might win easiest cookie award.
-There’s no baking required and hardly any work involved.
+These might win the easiest cookie recipes ever award.
+There’s no baking and hardly any work involved.
 They’re similar to peanut butter no-bake cookies, but made with cornflakes instead of oats.
 They have the perfect crunch and the flavor is spot on.

 Only 4 Ingredients!